cjnaz/lanmonitor/README.md

 ---

 ## Notable changes since prior release
-- Converted to Python package format and posted to PyPI.
+- Plugins now distinguish between ssh access issues and real failures when checking on remote hosts.  ssh access failures are logged as WARNINGs and do not generate notifications.
-- Added cfg params ssh_timeout and pinghost_plugin_timeout.
+- Added cfg params `ssh_timeout` and `pinghost_plugin_timeout`.

 <br/>